annotation/text-fabric/docs/Server/Kernel.md

     * `levels`: information about the node types in this data source.

+??? abstract "passage()"
+    Asks the kernel for passages (chunks of material corresponding to sections of level 1 (chapters).

+    The material will be displayed as a sequence of plain representations of the sec2s, which can be expanded to pretty displays when the user chooses to do so.

+    Parameters:

+    ??? note "sec0"
+        The level 0 section (book) in which the passage occurs

+    ??? note "sec1"
+        The level 1 section (chapter) to fetch

+    ??? note "sec2=None"
+        The level 2 section (verse) that should get focus

+    ??? note "opened"
+        The set of items that are currently expanded into pretty display

+    ??? note "features"
+        The features that should be displayed in pretty displays when expanding a plain representation of a sec2 into a pretty display

+    ??? note "query"
+        The query whose results should be highlighted in the passage display.

+    ??? note "getx"
+        If given, only a single sec2 (verse) will be fetched, but in pretty display.
+        `getx` is the identifier (section label, verse number) of the item/

+    ??? note "\*\*options"
+        Additional, optional display options

+??? abstract "table()"
+    Fetches material corresponding to a list of sections or tuples of nodes.

+    Parameters:

+    ??? note "kind"
+        Either `sections` or `tuples`: whether to find section material or tuple material;

+    ??? note "task"
+        The list of things (sections or tuples) to retrieve the material for;
+        Typically coming from the *section pad* / *node pad* in the browser.

+    ??? note "opened=set()"
+        As in `passage()`

+    ??? note "features"
+        As in `passage()`

+    ??? note "getx"
+        As in `passage()`

+    ??? note "\*\*options"
+        As in `passage()`

 ??? abstract "search()"
     The work horse of this API.
     Executes a TF search template, retrieves